By Mike Peresie, Sajid Khan, and Adam Sullivan

 [i] 2017 CAQH INDEX®, A Report of Healthcare Industry Adoption of Electronic Business Transactions and Cost Savings

-Mike Perisi is senior vice president and general manager of the medical network at Change Healthcare.
+Mike Peresie is senior vice president and general manager of the medical network at Change Healthcare.
 Sajid Khan is senior vice president and general manager of the dental network at Change Healthcare.
 Adam Sullivan is senior director of artificial intelligence at Change Healthcare.